HowDoIGitHelp/CMSC23MDNotes/mdNotes/functional_programming/functional_programming_basics.md

 Also, all operations in haskell are also functions.
 This means you can also use partial applications with them.
-A function can be used like a function if it is written using preorder notation, instead of inorder notation.
+An operator can be used like a function if it is written using preorder notation instead of inorder notation.

 ```haskell
 ghci> (+) 3 2
 5
 ```

-Since `+` is a function, it can be partially applied.
+And since `+` is a function, it can also be partially applied.

 ```haskell
 ghci> applytwice (+ 3) 4